covermymeds/azure-key-vault-agent/README.md

 `fullChain` - returns full certificate chain including leaf cert in PEM format.

+`expandFullChain` - returns a map of secrets, including separate PEM and keys.

 Note:
 - The resource type `cert` does not contain any chain information due to the way Azure stores the data.
 If you wish to use `issuers` or `fullChain` helpers, you must do so on a `secret` resource.
 - The `issuers` and `fullChain` helpers will do their best to reconstruct the chain, but can only work with the data